Favourited 261 times

-I am a 35 year old architect running our old family farm.
-We got a beautiful place here, with historical buildings and gardens, fields, pastures and diverse forest, along Norway's largest lake Mjøsa, close to Oslo.
+Im a 35 year old architect running our old family farm.
+I live here with my girlfriend, my parents and my grand aunt.
+We got a beautiful place here, with historical buildings and gardens, a small sawmill, fields, pastures and diverse forest, along Norway's largest lake Mjøsa, close to Oslo.
 I love to share it.

 Regarding climate change, biodiversity and land use, the farm is especially interesting.
 Here you live with the seasons, from our dry snowy winter to the warm and fertile summer, to everything in between.
 The seasons shape and give rythm to life and a diversity of work.